RiyaGaur/Python-Programming/Mutations/README.md

 Read a given string, change the character at a given index and then print the modified string.

 <h2> Input Format </h2>
-The first line contains a string, .
+The first line contains a string, S.
-The next line contains an integer , denoting the index location and a character  separated by a space.
+The next line contains an integer i, denoting the index location and a character c separated by a space.

 <h2> Output Format </h2>
-Using any of the methods explained above, replace the character at index  with character .
+Using any of the methods explained above, replace the character at index i with character c.

 <h2> Sample Input </h2>